jordan52/trickykegstands/src/site/todayILearned.md

 **locking down my workflow for editing this site**

-Thanks to a friend's tweet, i learned that VIM can deal with soft wrapped lines pretty well.
+Last week, (2/8/2013) I was complaining a bit about maintaining this site in markdown.
+Specifically, dealing with line breaks while writing and not having a good way to spellcheck.
+Thanks to a friend's tweet, I learned that VIM can deal with soft wrapped lines pretty well.
 Check it <http://alols.github.com/2012/11/07/writing-prose-with-vim/>.
 The first thing I did is convert this page's source (markdown) to soft wrapped lines.
 Then I realized I don't use VI.
 I happen to be using eclipse as a text editor because it is always open and I like organizing the files in a "project."
 Today I switched from the default editor to WikiTextEditor.
 Not having to manually manage line breaks makes typing and editing a breeze.
 In fact, it makes me want to type more.
 Ruh-Oh!

 I converted the line breaks by hand.
 I might (eventually) have to run a script on all the pages if editing in this mode turns out to be better.
 So far, it is WAY better.
 I love it.
 If you're into emacs, i just found this <http://blog.avarthrel.org/blog/2011/05/lets-just-use-emacs.html>.
 That brings up some interesting ideas, like splitting your editor to work on 2 sections of the same doc at once (eclipse does this) and having multiple files open at once (also, available in eclipse).
 I'm still missing a decent spell check, though.
 Let me try to fix that.

-Download one of Kevin's word lists from here <http://wordlist.sourceforge.net/> and install it as a user dictionary.
-I used the scowl list and concatenated all english and american words into a single text file and saved it to /jordan/notes/allWordsForSpelling.txt and put it in the eclipse user specified spelling list.
-There are a ton of words in there and it helped tremendously.
+Fixed it!.
+First, download one of Kevin's word lists from here <http://wordlist.sourceforge.net/>.
+Install it in eclipse as a user dictionary (Preferences-\>editors-\>text editors-\>spelling).
+I used Kevin's scowl list by concatenating all english and american words into a single text file.
+I saved it to /jordan/notes/allWordsForSpelling.txt and pointed the eclipse user specified spelling list there..

+There are a ton of words in there and it has helped tremendously.
 I didn't think I could get the spellcheck to suggest correct spellings until I noticed wikiText editor has the "quick fix" option.
 Hover over the word and hit cmd-1.
 It gives suggestions.
 Rad!
 A few other ideas if you're using eclipse.
 Want a word count?
 Do a file search, select the file, enable regex and search for \w+ Sure, it's clunky, but it works.

 I spent a few minutes looking at org-mode, but I don't have the energy to learn it.
 Immabe happy with a smattering of markdown files and my new, soft-break editor.

 Have I mentioned how awesome pandocs and make are for generating the html and shipping the contents off to S3?
 If not, have a look at the [github repo](https://github.com/jordan52/trickykegstands) where all this BS lives and check out that make file.
-It isn't anything fancy, but it saves me SOOO much time.
+It isn't anything fancy, but it saves me a lot of time.
+I can publish with one command.

-**end**
+Finally, I set the font in the text editor to be something a little more readable.
+Now I'm writing comfortably inside a IDE.
+I have like no excuses left for not writing armp.it.

+**done**

+Google returns zero results for Compilenaut.
+Let's hope from now on it will return at least one.

+Remind me to go here when they open this spring - <http://www.strangedonuts.com/>

 #### 2013 02 14